adi105/WebHelperRocket/README.md

 # Instructions to run
 **Since this project runs on the Rust Rocket framework, it requires one to be running Rust Nightly.** This can be done by executing `rustup default nightly`.
 This will update your nightly version, then set that as default.
 To run this web app, simply type in `cargo run` while in the app directory.
 It will download dependencies, and once finished, it will launch and instruct you to access `localhost:8000`.
 Navigate to `localhost:8000` in your preferred web browser to see the web app.
-Please reference this instruction sheet for usage directions until the instructions are implemented within the web app.
+Please reference this instruction sheet for usage directions until the instructions are implemented within the web app. **This app assumes a valid internet connection exists.** Many features utilize web pages and web scraping to return content, and the program will throw a panic if no internet access is present if it is trying to use internet access.
 # Commands
 * `calculate <statement>` can be used to perform a calculation.
 The calculator takes in infix notation and supports parenthesis.
 * `craigslist <search term>` can be used to retrieve the first 10 items from a craigslist search result.